No offense to the creators, but they assembled the galaxy’s greatest heroes to fight off a giant starfish?

 Unfortunately, Batman and Superman were just too busy to worry about Starro.

-Making his first appearance in B&B #28 is Snapper Carr, the JLA’s ordinary teenage fan boy.
+Making his first appearance in Brave and the Bold #28 is Snapper Carr, the JLA’s ordinary teenage fan boy.

 Finally, in 2017, DC and Warner Bros. will do the impossible and we’ll see one of the greatest superhero teams of all time in film.